 Benefits of Rain Chains

-There are many reasons and benefits to incorporating the rain chain into your rainwater harvesting system.
+Incorporating the rain chain into your rainwater harvesting system has many reasons and benefits.
 These are:

 - Effectiveness - In addition to their durability, rain chains are also very effective at harvesting rainwater run-off from roof gutters.
 While they may not be as effective as conventional downspouts when it comes to handling high amounts of rainfall, they can still direct moderate amounts of water effectively.